 What Are AHAs/BHA?

 The Alpha Hydroxy Acids (AHA, for example, Glycolic acid and lactic acid) and Beta Hydroxy Acids (BHA, for example, Salicylic acid) act by dissolving the bonds holding dull and dead skin on the surface.
+They speed up cell turnover and stimulates cell renewal.
+That’s what’s happening on the cellular level.
+But what you’ll see is a brighter complexion, as well as smoother and softer skin.

 Both of these acids work in the same way – helps to brighten the complexion, softens fine lines and dark spots.
 While they both work on the skin’s surface, the main difference is that AHAs are water soluble (suitable for Normal to dry/sun damaged skin) and BHA/salicylic acid is oil-soluble (suitable for normal to oily/acne prone skin)